FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 ###### Ability Capsules
 - Ability Capsule -
 ##### Berries (Un-purchase unless in bulk)
-- Cheri Berry -
-- Chesto Berry -
-- Pecha Berry -
-- Rawst Berry -
-- Aspear Berry -
-- Leppa Berry -
-- Oran Berry -
-- Persim Berry -
-- Lum Berry -
-- Sitrus Berry -
-- Figy Berry -
-- Wiki Berry -
-- Mago Berry -
-- Aguav Berry -
-- Iapapa Berry -
-- Razz Berry -
-- Bluk Berry -
-- Nanab Berry -
-- Wepear Berry -
-- Pinap  Berry -
-- Pomeg Berry -
-- Kelpsy Berry -
-- Qualot Berry -
-- Hondew Berry -
-- Grepa Berry -
-- Tamato Berry -
-- Cornn Berry -
-- Magost Berry -
-- Rabuta Berry -
-- Nomel Berry -
-- Spelon Berry -
-- Pamtre Berry -
-- Watmel Berry -
-- Durin Berry -
-- Belue Berry -
-- Occa Berry -
-- Passho Berry -
-- Wacan Berry -
-- Rindo Berry -
-- Yache Berry -
-- Chople Berry -
-- Kebia Berry -
-- Shuca Berry -
-- Coba Berry -
-- Payapa Berry -
-- Tanga Berry -
-- Charti Berry -
-- Kasib Berry -
-- Haban Berry -
-- Colbur Berry -
-- Babiri Berry -
-- Chilan Berry -
-- Liechi Berry -
-- Ganlon Berry -
-- Salac Berry -
-- Petaya Berry -
-- Apicot Berry -
-- Lansat Berry -
-- Starf Berry -
-- Enigma Berry -
-- Micle Berry -
-- Custap Berry -
-- Jaboca Berry -
-- Rowap Berry -
-- Roseli Berry -
-- Kee Berry -
-- Maranga Berry -
-- Hopo Berry -
+- Aspear Berry - Cures Freeze.
+- Cheri Berry - Cures Paralysis.
+- Chesto Berry - Cures Sleep.
+- Drash Berry - Cures Poison.
+- Eggant Berry - Cures Infatuation.
+- Lum Berry - Cures all Conditions.
+- Pecha Berry - Cures Poison.
+- Persim Berry - Cures Confusion.
+- Pumkin Berry - Cures Freeze.
+- Rawst Berry - Cures Burn.
+- Touga Berry - Cures Infatuation.
+- Yago Berry - Cures Burn.
+- Leppa Berry - Reduces Cooldown of Moves on Cooldown by -1.
+- Oran Berry - Heals the consumer 10HP.
+- Sitrus Berry - Heals 25% of Max HP when HP falls below 50%.
+- Figy Berry - Heals 33% of Max HP when HP falls below 25%, but Confuses Pokemon that hate spicy food.
+Outside of Combat heals 50% HP.
+When fed to a Wild Pokemon, and it hates spicy flavours, makes them unable to Dodge Pokeballs for 1 Round.
+- Wiki Berry - Heals 33% of Max HP when HP falls below 25%, but Confuses Pokemon that hate dry food.
+Outside of Combat heals 50% HP.
+When fed to a Wild Pokemon, and it hates dry flavours, makes them unable to Dodge Pokeballs for 1 Round.
+- Mago Berry - Heals 33% of Max HP when HP falls below 25%, but Confuses Pokemon that hate sweet food.
+Outside of Combat heals 50% HP.
+When fed to a Wild Pokemon, and it hates sweet flavours, makes them unable to Dodge Pokeballs for 1 Round.
+- Aguav Berry - Heals 33% of Max HP when HP falls below 25%, but Confuses Pokemon that hate bitter food.
+Outside of Combat heals 50% HP.
+When fed to a Wild Pokemon, and it hates bitter flavours, makes them unable to Dodge Pokeballs for 1 Round.
+- Iapapa Berry - Heals 33% of Max HP when HP falls below 25%, but Confuses Pokemon that hate sour food.
+Outside of Combat heals 50% HP.
+When fed to a Wild Pokemon, and it hates sour flavours, makes them unable to Dodge Pokeballs for 1 Round.
+- Razz Berry - Makes not-in-combat Pokemon easier to catch for the next hour by lowering the number of Tests needed to Capture a Pokemon by -2/6/10 based upon the Rank of the Berry used; the effects of the berries can't stack upon each other, or themselves.
+Outside of Combat heals 33% HP.
+- Bluk Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Nanab Berry - Makes not-in-combat Pokemon easier to catch for the next hour by lowering the difficulty of Tests needed to Capture a Pokemon by +1/2/3 Categories based upon the Rank of the Berry used; the effects of the berries can't stack upon each other, or themselves.
+Outside of Combat heals 33% HP.
+- Wepear Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Pinap Berry - Makes not-in-combat Pokemon more likely to drop secret Held Items for the next hour by +1/2/3 Categories based upon the Rank of the Berry used; the effects of the berries can't stack upon each other, or themselves.
+Outside of Combat heals 33% HP.
+- Pomeg Berry - Lowers Consumer's Max HP by -1 to raise their Friendship.
+- Kelpsy Berry - Lowers Consumer's Physical Damage by -1 to raise their Friendship.
+- Qualot Berry - Lowers Consumer's Physical Defence to raise their Friendship.
+- Hondew Berry - Lowers Consumer's Magic Damage by -1 to raise their Friendship.
+- Grepa Berry - Lowers Consumer's Magic Defence by -1 to raise their Friendship.
+- Tamato Berry - Lowers Consumer's Initiative Rolls by -1 to raise their Friendship.
+- Cornn Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Magost Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Rabuta Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Nomel Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Spelon Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Pamtre Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Watmel Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Durin Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Belue Berry - Cannot be consumed; used to make Pokeblocks or Poffins, or can be sold to a Gourmet Maniac for P$500.
+- Occa Berry - Halves Damage taken from a Supereffective Fire-Type Move.
+- Passho Berry - Halves Damage taken from a Supereffective Water-Type Move.
+- Wacan Berry - Halves Damage taken from a Supereffective Electric-Type Move.
+- Rindo Berry - Halves Damage taken from a Supereffective Grass-Type Move.
+- Yache Berry - Halves Damage taken from a Supereffective Ice-Type Move.
+- Chople Berry - Halves Damage taken from a Supereffective Fighting-Type Move.
+- Kebia Berry - Halves Damage taken from a Supereffective Poison-Type Move.
+- Shuca Berry - Halves Damage taken from a Supereffective Ground-Type Move.
+- Coba Berry - Halves Damage taken from a Supereffective Flying-Type Move.
+- Payapa Berry - Halves Damage taken from a Supereffective Psychic-Type Move.
+- Tanga Berry - Halves Damage taken from a Supereffective Bug-Type Move.
+- Charti Berry - Halves Damage taken from a Supereffective Rock-Type Move.
+- Kasib Berry - Halves Damage taken from a Supereffective Ghost-Type Move.
+- Haban Berry - Halves Damage taken from a Supereffective Dragon-Type Move.
+- Colbur Berry - Halves Damage taken from a Supereffective Dark-Type Move.
+- Babiri Berry - Halves Damage taken from a Supereffective Steel-Type Move.
+- Chilan Berry - Halves Damage taken from a Supereffective Normal-Type Move.
+- Liechi Berry - Raises Physical Damage by +4 when HP falls below 25%.
+- Ganlon Berry - Raises Physical Defence by +4 when HP falls below 25%.
+- Salac Berry - Raises Initiative by +12 when HP falls below 25%.
+- Petaya Berry - Raises Magic Damage by +4 when HP falls below 25%.
+- Apicot Berry - Raises Magic Defence by +4 when HP falls below 25%.
+- Lansat Berry - Makes all Moves be able to Crit on a 5 or a 6 when its HP falls below 25%; can work with other Crit effects.
+- Starf Berry - Raises a random Stat sharply when HP falls below 25% with the following random-chart:
+	- +8 Physical Damage
+	- +8 Physical Defence
+	- +8 Magic Damage
+	- +8 Magic Defence
+	- +24 Initiative
+	- +2 Hit Test Category
+	- +2 Dodge Test Category
+- Enigma Berry - Restores 25% HP when damaged by a Super Effective Move.
+- Micle Berry - Raises hit Test Category by +1 when HP falls below 25%.
+- Custap Berry - Causes the holder's next Move to happen at the start of the Round before every other Pokemon or before the next Pokemon in the Initiative Timeline when its HP falls below 25%.
+- Jaboca Berry - Damages attacker by 12.5% of their Max HP when the holder is damaged by a Physical Move.
+- Rowap Berry - Damages attacker by 12.5% of their Max HP when the holder is damaged by a Magic Move.
+- Roseli Berry - Halves Damage taken from a Supereffective Fairy-Type Move.
+- Kee Berry - Raises Physical Defence by +2 when damaged by a Physical Move.
+- Maranga Berry - Raises Magic Defence by +2 when damaged by a Magic Move.
+- Hopo Berry - Reduces the Cooldown of Moves on Cooldown by 1 Round.
+Also reduces the next Dodge Roll of the Wild Pokemon this berry is fed to.

 ##### Valuables & Exchange Items